imVinayPandya/alexa-traffic-rank/README.md

 #Usecase of this module:
 Q: Where you can use this plugin?<br>
 Ans: Alexa.com provide free data but it is limited, alexa provides only global rank graph which is 6 month old. using this module daily once you can grab global rank and country rank and other data, you can store this whole data as historycal data in your database.
-Here is blog post about this trick, you can learn from here how to use this module <a href='https://www.panduboys.com/tutorials/alexa-traffic-rank-track-daily-with-node-js-mongodb/'>www.panduboys.com</a>.
+Here is blog post about this trick, you can learn from here how to use this module <a href='https://www.panduboys.com/tutorials/alexa-traffic-rank-track-daily-with-node-js-mongodb/'>Alexa Traffic Rank Track Daily with Node js + MongoDB</a>.

 #Example:
 <pre>